Rutu-11/Travelopia-Assignment/README.md

    b.
 Endpoint 2:
       - Method: GET
+      - URL: /api
+      - Functionality: Retrieves first five  existing form submissions from the database and sends them back to the frontend along with totalPages.

+ b.
+Endpoint 2:
+      - Method: GET
-      - URL: /api/submissions
+      - URL: /api/csv
-      - Functionality: Retrieves the existing form submissions from the database and sends them back to the frontend.
+      - Functionality: Retrieves all the existing form submissions from the database and sends them back to the frontend.

 2. Upon receiving data from the frontend, the backend stores it in the chosen MongoDB database.